jLantxa/mapache/doc/design.md

 to elimination by the garbage collector, even if there is a pack file that contains it.
 This allows mapache to append new data atomically.
-If a backup is interrupted, all blobs and packs not referenced by a persisted index will be left dangling, as if they were neved added.
+If a backup is interrupted, all blobs and packs not referenced by a persisted index will be left dangling, as if they were never added.
 Restarting the backup will not resume the process from where it was interrupted, but all indexed blobs will not be rewritten.
 To avoid losing all progress, mapache may periodically persist all finalized indices to file.